stephramos/blockchain_bond/README.md

 mkdir teal
 ```

-2) Add your publisher address, publisher pass, issuer address, publisher pass and payment id to the parameter section
+2) Add your publisher address, publisher pass, issuer address, publisher pass and payment id to the parameter section in main_publisher.py

 3) Fetch a recent block number and submit it in the closure field: https://testnet.algoexplorer.io/